Local and International Underserved Electives

 - Pham Thach University of Medicine, Ho Chi Minh City, Vietnam (CCGH 405)

 External, or Individually Designed, Electives are local or international elective opportunities that do not have a formal affiliation or partnership with the CCGH.
 Students interested in enrolling in electives not in the CCGH Course Catalog, may apply for 4-8 weeks of elective credit through CCGH-499.
-Individually Designed Electives are approved by Dr. Amy Blair on a case-by-case basis.
+Individually Designed Electives are approved by the CCGH on a case-by-case basis.

 To apply for an Individually Designed Elective:

 - Plan early, allowing at least 6-month preparation time for approval, logistics planning, and agreements between institutions.

 - Reflect on personal and professional goals for the elective and your career.

 - Inform the CCGH with your elective interest.

 - Find a site mentor/champion who will assist you in planning your clinical experience.

 - Complete a CCGH-499 online application found in MyLUMEN no later than 3-months before the desired rotation start date.

 Refer to "Planning Your Global Health Elective" on the University of Arizona website for a useful planning guide.